-Recorded statements are not required in a car accident claim unless it is your own insurer.
+Recorded statements are not required in a car accident claim unless it is your own insurer asking for the statement.
 If the at-fault party’s insurance company approaches you asking for a statement, you are not required to speak with them and you can hire a lawyer to review the crash and discuss your next steps.
 Our car accident attorney can work with you to pursue compensation after a crash.

-Even if the insured is obviously responsible for your collision, the insurance company may want to pay you as little as possible.
+Even if the insured at-fault driver is proven responsible for your collision, the insurance company may want to pay you as little as possible.

 If you provide a statement, you may enable the at-fault’s insurance adjuster to: